 Providing custom menus for children with special dietary requirements

-HC3S can provide special diets for pupils with allergies who want to have a school meal.
+HC3S can provide special diets for pupils with allergies and intolerances who want to have a school meal.
 Special diets are provided for pupils with a medical problem, not just a dislike of certain food.
-Medical evidence confirming the child’s allergy is required.
+We will require medical evidence confirming your child’s allergy.

-To prevent cross contamination, school kitchens are unable to accept any product/s not from our nominated suppliers (including any items brought in by parents/carers).
+To prevent cross contamination, our school kitchens are unable to accept any products that brought in by parents or guardians.

 Other diets include: